Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 where we have defined the mass of the particle by $m^2 \equiv - g^{\mu\nu} p_\mu p_\nu$.
 By contracting Eq.~\eqref{precgen} with $p^\beta$ and using the equation of motion \eqref{MathPapa}, one obtains

 where we denote $(pu)\equiv p_\mu u^\mu$.
 By further contracting Eq.~\eqref{pu} with $u^\alpha$ we obtain an explicit expression for $(pu)$, which can then be substituted back into \eqref{pu} to provide the relation linking the four-momentum $p_\alpha$ to the four-velocity $u_\alpha$.
-That relation being known fixes in turn the form of the Lagrangian thanks to Eq.~\eqref{Euler}.
-It can be checked using \eqref{SSC} and \eqref{pu} that the mass of the particle is constant along the particle's trajectory: $\ud m/\ud \tau=0$.
-Furthermore the four-dimensional magnitude $s$ of the spin defined by $s^2\equiv g^{\mu\nu}S_\mu S_\nu$ is also conserved: $\ud s/\ud \tau=0$.
+It can be checked using \eqref{SSC} and \eqref{pu} that the mass of the particle is constant along the particle's trajectory: $\dd m/\dd \tau=0$.
+Furthermore the four-dimensional magnitude $s$ of the spin defined by $s^2\equiv g^{\mu\nu}S_\mu S_\nu$ is also conserved: $\dd s/\dd \tau=0$.